mahmoud-elmakki/CCS-P/README.md

 - Document administration platforms;
 - Among other things, Django is great for:

-- Algorithm-based generators;
+- Algorithm-based generators
-- Emailing solutions;
+- Emailing solutions
-- Verification systems;
+- Verification systems
-- Filtering systems with dynamically changing rules and advanced parameters;
+- Filtering systems with dynamically changing rules and advanced parameters
-- Data analysis solutions and complicated calculations;
+- Data analysis solutions and complicated calculations
-- Machine learning;
+- Machine learning
 - There are thousands of websites across the globe with Django at their core.